openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL.
 A short text description that explains the reason for the change.

-On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a [JSON][RFC7159] representation of the updated stream status in the body, using the same fields as described in the request.
+On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON {{RFC7159}} representation of the updated stream status in the body, using the same fields as described in the request.

 The following is a non-normative example request to update an Event Stream’s